In this post, we’ll talk about ransomware and AWS — how it works and how you can reduce your ransomware risk while building in the cloud.

 Even though there’s the AWS Certified Security Specialty Certification — which is well worth taking — I think at the start especially you’re going to be a better security person if you learn how to build better.

-So looking at the DevOps exams and the architecture exams are going to be a better starting place.
+So looking at the DevOps exams and the AWS architecture exams are going to be a better starting place.
 Because you’re going to understand the environment.
 You can’t secure it if you don’t understand it.
 That’s where we run into most of the problems around cloud security: when people take an old approach and try to apply it in the cloud.
 Start with learning to build well, then once you have that locked in, go for the security specialization certification.

 Lock down your security skills.